Nodragem/Model-SCtoVisualSpace/README.md

 The distribution mentionned above (Anaconda, WinPython, python(x,y)) will provide you with an editor/IDE.

-But the Windows' notepad allows you to open and edit .py files.
+The Windows' notepad will also allow you to open and edit .py files.
 A software like Notepad++ will be better a better job than the notepad for writing/editing little programs in python.

 For bigger programs, several IDEs for python exist as Spyder, IEP, Pycharm or PyScripter.